organicmaps/organicmaps/docs/INSTALL.md

 To build and run Organic Maps you'll need a machine with at least 4Gb of RAM and 20-30Gb of disk space depending on your target platform.
 Expect to download 5-10Gb of files.

-For _Windows_ you need to have [Git for Windows](https://git-scm.com/download/win) installed and Git bash available in the PATH.
+For _Windows_ you need to have [Git for Windows](https://git-scm.com/download/win) installed and Git bash available in the PATH, make sure you have also installed [Windows 10/11 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).

 ## Getting sources